Australia and Olympic Sailing

 Australia won more bronze at Los Angeles 1984 through Chris Cairns and Scott Anderson (Tornado class) and another two bronze medals at Barcelona 1992 with Mitch Booth and John Forbes (Tornado class), and on the sailboard (Mistral) with Lars Kleppich.
 Booth then won silver at Atlanta 1996 with Andrew Landenberger (Tornado class), while Colin Beashel and David Giles (Star class) won a bronze medal.

 Australia returned to golden form on Sydney Harbour in 2000 with victories to Tom King and Mark Turnbull (470) and Jenny Armstrong and Belinda Stowell (470).
 Darren Bundock and John Forbes also claimed a silver medal (Tornado class) and Michael Blackburn won bronze (Laser class).

-The classes of boats used in the Olympic Games are single-handed, double-handed or three-person and can be either women’s, men’s or open disciplines.
-The International Sailing Federation selects the classes for each Olympic Games and the classes do, and have changed over the years.
+The classes of boats used in the Olympic Games are women’s, men’s or mixed disciplines.
+World Sailing selects the classes for each Olympic Games and the classes do, and have changed over the years.

 Points are awarded equating to the position where the boats finish (i.e. 1st receives one point, 2nd receives two points etc), with the lowest total scores deciding the placings.

 Classes sail 11 or 13 races in an Olympic regatta, depending on the class.

 The last race at an Olympic regatta is the Medal Race, where the top ten boats race and double points are applied to finishing positions.
 Classes will sail up to three races on a day dependent on the weather.

 Want to have a go at Sailing, or find the nearest club to you?